AbsoluteStratos/HKCloudServers/gcp/README.md

     > If it is planned to connect a domain to this IP it may be beneficial to reserve a [static IP](https://console.cloud.google.com/networking/addresses/list) that can be used between VMs.
 DNS records take a while to update so having a fixed IP for GoDaddy to point to is useful.
 However, be aware that Google [charges more](https://cloud.google.com/vpc/network-pricing#ipaddress) for IPs that are static but not in use.

+3. After launching, the instance should be visible under the [VM Instances](https://console.cloud.google.com/compute/instances?onCreate=true).

-3. Next create a firewall exceptions for both HKMP and HKMW.
+4. Next create a firewall exceptions for both HKMP and HKMW.
 Assuming that the default ports are being used, forward `2222` and `3333` on the VM's IP:

     - Navigate to `VPC network > Firewall`